shuvanon/Biryani-or-Not-Biryani/README.md

 Biryani or Not Biryani is a Biryani classifier.
 It predict a image is Biryani or not.

 ## Getting Started
 This instruction is for windows 10 machine.
-If you are using linux or mac this is more esear than that.
+If you are using linux or mac this is more easier than that.

 ### Prerequisites
 * Anaconda